 Managed SlickStack hosting:

 - VMHaus (UK, USA).
-Recently bought out by a U.K. company, who decided to continue the VMHaus brand separately.
-Their pricing looks awesome, and being UK based can be a great thing for both European and US companies looking to avoid the GDPR nightmare.
+Recently bought out by U.K.-based Mythic Beasts, who decided to continue the VMHaus brand separately.
+Their pricing looks awesome, and being UK based can be a great thing for both European and US companies looking to avoid the GDPR nightmare that has taken over Europe.
 However, their billing system currently requires pre-loading a PayPal balance, which is a no-go for many teams and creates many issues re: billing stability and beyond.
-Hopefully they figure something out soon re: CC processing, and get serious about their new control panel.
+Hopefully they figure something out soon re: CC processing, and get serious about updating their control panel.

 - UltraVPS (USA)